-In fact, the state of Alaska, where Denali is located, began proceedings with the Unites States Federal Government to get the name changed to Denali in 1975, but before we go there, let’s rewind to 1896 when the mountain was first unofficially named by a gold prospector as Mount McKinley.
-From that point, to westerners and non-native Alaskans, the mountain was known by that name.
+In fact, the state of Alaska began proceedings with the United States Federal Government to get the name officially changed to Denali in 1975.
+Before we go there, let’s rewind to 1896 when the mountain was first unofficially named by a gold prospector as Mount McKinley.
+Henceforth, the mountain was known by that name.

-Over the years, the Alaskan Legislature appealed to the Federal Government to have the name changed back to its original name, and while many across the US were used to it being called Mt.
-McKinley, most understood the plight of the native culture and were onboard with the change, that is of course with the exception of many Ohioans and members of the congressional delegation from Ohio who blocked the Alaskan attempts to have the name changed.
+Over the years, the Alaskan Legislature appealed to the Federal Government to have the name changed back to its original name.
+While many across the U.S. were used to it being called Mt.
+McKinley, most understood the plight of the native culture and were onboard with the change.
+This mostly true with the exception of many Ohioans and members of the congressional delegation from Ohio, who blocked the Alaskan attempts to have the name changed.

-After forty years of non-stop appeals, the mountain was officially renamed “Denali” on August 30, 2015, by Secretary of Interior Sally Jewell.
+After forty years of non-stop appeals, the mountain was officially renamed “Denali” on 30 August 2015 by Secretary of Interior Sally Jewell.

 When it comes to Denali, the debate has never been about the sanctity of keeping a name for the sake of stability.
 It was really about respecting the culture of the native people vs. the age-old capricious wants of the “western man” that has seen entire cultures destroyed and appropriated in the name of “discovery” and “progress.”
 If the mountain had a name before a wanderer “claimed it,” why accept the name of the wanderer over the natives?

-Regardless of whether or not the name will stick, I think it’s safe to say that most mountaineers and outdoor enthusiasts enjoy the name Denali, it brings a sense of oneness with the mountain and the natural land around it.
-History has shown that whenever a native mountain has been given a western name in honor of a mountaineer or important person, that individual almost always prefers to have not had that happen.
-As is the case with Mount Everest.
+Regardless of whether or not the name will stick, I think it’s safe to say that most mountaineers and outdoor enthusiasts enjoy the name Denali.
+It brings a sense of oneness with the mountain and the natural land around it.
+History has shown that whenever a native mountain has been given a western name in honor of a mountaineer or important person, that individual almost always prefers to have not had that happen, as is the case with Mount Everest.

 Instead, the Surveyor General of India decided to just name the mountain after Sir.
 Geoge Everest, his predecessor.
-The name stuck, however, not without a fight from Everest who did not want the mountain to carry a western name, especially one that could not be pronounced by the natives closest to the mountain.
+The name stuck, but not without a fight from George Everest, who did not want the mountain to carry a western name, especially one that could not be pronounced by the natives closest to the mountain.

 United States.
 National Park Service, National Parks Service Of the.
 “Mountaineering.”National Parks Service.
 U.S. Department of the Interior, 00.
 Web.
 31 Dec.
 2016.
 Publication date is unknown

 Zimmermann, Kelly Anne.
 “Denali: Facts About North America’s Tallest Mountain.”LiveScience.
 Purch, 03 Sept.
 2015.
 Web.
 31 Dec.
 2016.